 Minimalism as a philosophical lifestyle means you are committed to your physical and emotional well-being.
 You recognize the need to remove excess from your life and re-connect with who you are and your core values.
 You find purpose in focusing on remaining true to yourself, freeing your body and mind from the trappings of substances and clutter.

 You hold the power of releasing yourself from physical and mental obstacles such as clutter.
 When you learn to live a minimalistic lifestyle, you can embrace a life free from clutter and harmful influences.
 Minimalism can also help you re-discover your core values.
 An effective combination of minimalism and core values releases you from the pursuit of filling a void.
 However, the hesitation in taking the first step—detoxing your mind and body from substances—is understandable.
 Your best chance at lasting sobriety is a substance addiction center that not only represents freedom from substances but gives you the promise of reducing harmful habits.
 Finding the right substance addiction treatment program is essential to your recovery.
-Alta Centers, located in the Hollywood Hills, provides stunning scenery and the highest quality care.
+Alta Centers addiction rehab, located in the Los Angeles California, provides stunning scenery and the highest quality care.
 To learn more about how Alta Centers can guide and support you through a substance-free lifestyle, call us today at (888) 202-2583.